strohs/aws-cda-notes/study-notes-JUNE2018.md

 the request and response, but also about calls that your application makes to downstream AWS resources, micro services, databases and web APIs
-* in short, x-ray is a way to analyze your serverless application and find out where performance bottlenecks are and can also help tp debug your serverless application
+* in short, x-ray is a way to analyze your serverless application and find out where performance bottlenecks are and can also help to debug your serverless application

 ## X-Ray Architecture
 * you use the *X-Ray SDK* within your application to send trace data (as JSON) to the X-Ray Daemon